braccinocorto/MLZoomcamp/__Capstone_Project/README.md

 Note that "genre" is not included in the collected data.
 Spotify is "genre agnostic", at least at track level, and keeping up with the evolving scenario inside each niche is really hard (see for example Beatport - a niche digital music store/service provider centered around electronic music, which has to recalibrate genre every 2/3 years to accomodate new waves of music in a sub-genre of its niche).

 We'll try to find out if there is any correlation between the tracks in a single playlist.
-And then, given a "non-play listed" track, find which of the 50 analyzed playlist is the best match, according to the details of the track.
+And then, given a "non-playlisted" track, find which of the 50 analyzed playlist is the best match, according to the details of the track.

 ## EDA
 [notebook 01_EDA.ipynb]